Victory at Entebbe: Production

 Victory at Entebbe was filmed on videotape at Burbank Studios in California and later transferred to film for distribution around the world, giving the film the slightly stilted visual style of a studio-bound TV drama, but with a film-like look, and big Hollywood names in the cast.
 Shooting on video shortened the production time, allowing the film to be ready for television less than six months after the event that inspired it.

 Reception

 Although both telefilms Victory at Entebbe and Raid on Entebbe relied on their star-studded casts, neither were able to make much of an impact with audiences (Victory is generally considered the weaker of the two).
-The portrayal of the heroic Israeli military in Victory at Entebbe, however, led to radical pro-Palestinian terrorists placing bombs in Germany and Italy, alleging that the film was Zionist propaganda.
+The portrayal of a heroic Israeli military in Victory at Entebbe, however, led to pro-Palestinian states alleging that the film was nothing more than Zionist propaganda.

 Victory at Entebbe was recognized at the 29th Primetime Emmy Awards, where screenwriter Ernest Kinoy received an Emmy Award nomination for his teleplay.